bemson/salt/README.md

   * Determine how states are structured
 * Override the value returned from instantiating a Flow _(Redacted)_
 * Customize the Flow instance
-* Respond when Flow navigates a program
+* Respond to Flow as it navigates a program
   * Before navigating
-  * When navigation stops
+  * When traversing a state
+    * on the state
+    * in the state
+    * out the state
+    * over the state
+    * backwards-over the state
-  * When navigation completes
+  * When navigation ends
-* Respond when Flow traverses a state
-* Provide API methods via a proxy of the flow instance
+* Provide API methods via a "proxy" of the flow instance
+  * Methods are defined via Packages
+  * Each Package is "sandboxed" as to not interfere with other methods of the same name
+    * Packages have their own prototype and control the private Flow instance via a simple api
+    * Packages may access other package methods

 #### Data and Namespace Sandboxing (and Sharing)